beingkk/github_monitor/README.md

 - `template_config.yaml` provides a template for configuring your parameters
 - `template_token.txt` provides a dummy token file, in the format that the script is expecting

-## One-off checking
+## One-time checking
-Once your config file setup, you can run the script `log_traffic_data.py` and provide your config filename, for example `configs_test.yaml`
+Once your config file is set up, you can run the script `log_traffic_data.py` and provide your config filename, for example `configs_test.yaml`

 ```
 $ python log_traffic_data.py configs_test.yaml